mayconfmelo/bookmkr/README.md

 template = "./assets/templates/template"
 lua-filter = "./assets/filters.lua"
 css = "assets/styles.css"

 ```

+The commented `#` values are suggestions to the user, while the others are default
+values.
+It's not necessary to set all these options; in fact, if you delete all
+of them and use a blank _bookrecipe.toml_ file, they will fallback to these
+defaults — after all, all options should be... optional.

 <dl>

   <dt><strong>format</strong></dt>
   <dd>The book output file format (CLI option overwrites it).</dd>